Skip to main content

 Quick Start

-Here’s a complete example using the new UI components:
+Here’s a complete example using the UI components:

 const editor = useYooptaEditor();